Skip to main content

 Regulation (EU) No 1107/2006 and Regulation (EU) No. 1177/2010 require airlines and most ferry ports and ferries to offer assistance to passengers with a disability or reduced mobility (PRM).
 A person may have reduced mobility because of an illness, an age related condition or a temporary injury, for example a broken leg.
 The assistance is provided to ensure that air and ferry travel is as convenient for passengers with a disability or reduced mobility as it is for passengers without.

-These EU regulations mean that ferry companies, ports and the managing bodies of airports have to provide services that enable disabled passengers to board, and disembark on their journeys as well as assist them in the transit between flights in the case of air travel.
+Ferry companies, ports and the managing bodies of airports have to provide services that enable disabled passengers to board, and disembark on their journeys as well as assist them in the transit between flights in the case of air travel.
+The regulations are enforced by the Consumer Council for NI.
+Further information is availlable in their guidance for passengers with a disability or reduced mobility:

 • examples - refusal of service